Concord, Massachusetts

-Concord (/ˈkɒŋkərd/) is a town in Middlesex County, Massachusetts, in the United States.
-At the 2020 census, the town population was 18,491.
+Concord (/ˈkɒŋkərd/) is a town in Middlesex County, Massachusetts, United States.
+In the 2020 census, the town population was 18,491.
+It contains the census-designated place of West Concord.
 The United States Census Bureau considers Concord part of Greater Boston.
-The town center is near where the confluence of the Sudbury and Assabet rivers forms the Concord River.
+The town center is near where the Sudbury and Assabet rivers join to form the Concord River.

-The area that became the town of Concord was originally known as Musketaquid, an Algonquian word for "grassy plain."
-Concord was established in 1635 by a group of English settlers; by 1775, the population had grown to 1,400.
+The town was established in 1635 by a group of English settlers; by 1775, the population had grown to 1,400.

 As dissension between colonists in North America and the British crown intensified, 700 troops were sent to confiscate militia ordnance stored at Concord on April 19, 1775.
-The ensuing conflict, the battles of Lexington and Concord, were the incidents (including the shot heard round the world) that triggered the American Revolutionary War.
+The ensuing conflict, the battles of Lexington and Concord, were the incidents (including the shot heard round the world) which triggered the American Revolutionary War.

 A rich literary community developed in Concord during the mid-19th century, centered around Ralph Waldo Emerson.
 Emerson's circle included Nathaniel Hawthorne, Louisa May Alcott and Henry David Thoreau.
 Major works written in Concord during this period include Alcott's novel Little Women, Emerson's essay Self-Reliance, and Thoreau's Walden and Civil Disobedience.
 In this era, the now-ubiquitous Concord grape was developed in Concord by Ephraim Wales Bull.
+Until 2025, major grape juice producer Welch's was headquartered there.

 In the 20th century, Concord developed into an affluent Boston suburb and tourist destination, drawing visitors to the Old North Bridge, Orchard House and Walden Pond.
 The town retains its literary culture and is home to notable authors, including Doris Kearns Goodwin, Alan Lightman and Gregory Maguire.
 Concord is also notable for its progressive and environmentalist politics, becoming in 2012 the first community in the United States to ban single-serving PET bottles.

 History

 Prehistory and founding

 The area which became the town of Concord was originally known as "Musketaquid", situated at the confluence of the Sudbury and Assabet rivers.
 The name was an Algonquian word for "grassy plain", fitting the area's low-lying marshes and kettle holes.
 Native Americans had cultivated corn crops there; the rivers were rich with fish and the land was lush and arable.
-The area was largely depopulated by the smallpox plague that swept across the Americas after Europeans arrived.
+The area was largely depopulated in 1633 by an epidemic of smallpox, a disease likely to have been introduced to the New World by European explorers and settlers.